 Living with visible and invisible diseases

 It’s been almost 30 years since I was first diagnosed with an incurable, degenerative, chronic autoimmune disease - Psoriatic Arthritis.
 A lot has happened in those twenty-five years.
 Ironically, my story began as a child with a visible illness, Psoriasis, which first appeared on my scalp.
 I still remember asking the doctor, “Is there a cure?” and sinking in my chair when he answered, “No.” It eventually spread to other parts of my body and became quite a problem.
 I spent all my teenage and early adulthood years doing my best to hide my visible disease.
-As you can imagine, going through the “teen” years with a visible disease and not easy to look at was very hard.
-Kids can be cruel, as we all know, so trying to keep my Psoriasis from being noticed was a daily challenge, especially when most of your scalp is covered in scales and flaking onto your shoulders.
-You become very self-conscious and hyper-aware of who’s around and who’s looking at you.
-And, because Psoriasis is a visually unpleasant skin disorder, people tend to think it might be something contagious.
+As you can imagine, going through the “teen” years with a visible disease that can be quite disfiguring was very hard.
+Kids can be cruel, as we all know, so trying to keep my Psoriasis from being noticed was a daily challenge.
+When most of your scalp is covered in scales and flaking onto your shoulders, you become very self-conscious and hyper-aware of who’s around and who’s looking at you.
+And, because Psoriasis is, let's face it, ugly to look at, people tend to think it might be something contagious.
 So, you come up with creative ways to get by without being noticed, and when you do get noticed, you do your best to circumvent people’s comments rather than admit to having Psoriasis.
 It reshapes your entire life and makes things like having a girlfriend much more challenging, if not impossible.

 Interestingly, I still managed to pursue my passion for swimming and eventually became a lifeguard!
 Despite having these scaly red patches on my body, I still showed up in my Speedo for swimming lessons and lifeguard training.
 But, I should add that I (and my sister, God bless her) spent countless hours applying salves and tar-based lotions to my patches and used special shampoos to control the disease.
 I also went to the sun tanning parlour once a week during the winter months, which helped keep the Psoriasis at bay.
 (The sun’s ultraviolet rays are made up of UVA and UVB rays.
 UVB rays are more effective at treating Psoriasis symptoms because they slow the rapid rate of skin growth and shedding.)